javierhndev/Voyager-Reference-Models/README.md

 ## Simple examples
 - ['Hello World!'](helloworld): simplest example to run on Voyager.
 - [Port your Pytorch application](PyTorch/examples/port_mnist).
 An example of a CNN model ported to Intel Gaudi HPU card.
+- [Running Jupyter Notebook](PyTorch/examples/jupyter-notebooks).
+A tutorial on running Jupyter Notebook on Voyager.
 - [MPIJob TF](TensorFlow/examples/MPIJob) Learn how to run a MNIST Tensorflow model in multiple HPUs.
 - [MPIJob PT](PyTorch/examples/MPIJob/) Learn how to run a MNIST Pytorch model in multiple HPUs.
 - [Parallelize your application with DDP](PyTorch/examples/ddp).
 Tutorial to parallelize a working Pytorch app.